 And unbeknownst to you, you may have recently lost the property to foreclosure and not even realize it.
 We will research your case and find out right away.
 If your house was foreclosed on, all is not lost as there may still be some options to help you get the property back depending on your exact situation.
 We can connect you with a licensed attorney who may be able to help you get your property back.
 It all depends on how soon you take action.

 Do you help me with the paperwork needed to save my property in foreclosure?

 No. We are NOT attorneys and we do NOT give legal advice.
 We can help point you in the right direction so that you can hire an affordable attorney.
+We actually work with very low cost attorneys who can get started working on your case with only a few hundred dollars.
 We can also show you where to go on the State of New Jersey’s website and download the forms to legally respond to your foreclosure.
 But we CANNOT help you fill out those forms or provide any other type of legal advice.